Experimental fiction: 4,576 words: approx. 30 minutes

 Chief Jamieson studied the items.
 “He gave her this?”

-“Um, yeah,” Lina said.
+“Um, yeah,” Olivia said.
 “We were coming back.
 He stopped on the side of the road and wrote something.
 Then he gave the big envelope to me.”

 “If you already opened the white envelope, could’ve been dangerous.
 A bomb, anthrax, who knows.”

-“We knew it was okay because we read the note first.”
+“We knew it was okay,” Beverly said, “’cause we read the note first.”

 Jamieson picked up the piece of paper and read.
 He dropped it back on the table.

 “Holy–“ He fumbled with the two-way radio attached to the front of his shirt.
 The order he barked was so loud it made the three Prescotts jump.
-A full 30 seconds of silence.
+A full half-minute of silence.
 He started to squeeze his radio again.

 “Got him, Chief!” the officer said on the radio.
 “Sorry for that little delay there.
 You called while we were taking him down.
 He pulled a little surprise on us.
 He won’t be snatching any more kids.”